Jallianwala Bagh Tragedy: PM Modi Leads Tributes to Massacre Victims, Says Their Sacrifice Inspires Us

 I join the nation in paying tributes to the innocent children, women and men who were martyred in the inhumane Jallianwala Bagh massacre.
 Their sacrifice will always remain etched in the heart of every Indian.— Vice President of India (@VPIndia) April 13, 2023

-Union Minister Pradhan also paid homage to the people who lost their lives in the gruesome attack and said that the it remains a blot on the humanity.
+Union Minister Pradhan also paid homage to the people who lost their lives in the gruesome attack and said that it remains a blot on humanity.

 Homage to the martyrs of Jallianwala Bagh.A gruesome symbol of colonial cruelty, the horrific episode remains a blot on humanity.
 India will forever be indebted to the martyrs.
 May their sacrifice inspire every Indian to spread the timeless message of peace & non-violence. pic.twitter.com/XfwAU2cQ0s